-Criterion (new) Guidance This concerns management documents relating to environmental, social and legal issues that are relevant to compliance 1.1 with RSPO Criteria.
+Criterion Guidance new 1.1 This concerns management documents relating to environmental, social and legal issues that are relevant to compliance with RSPO Criteria.
 Management documents comprise the results of FPIC processes, SEIAs, Human Rights Policies including policy on protection of HRDs/whistleblowers, social programmes avoiding or mitigating negative social impact, social programmes advancing livelihoods, figures of gender distribution within all workers categorised by management, administrative staff and workers (both permanent casual workers, piece rate workers), partnership programmes for Independent Smallholders, education and health in the communities.
 The auditors will comment on the adequacy of each of the documents listed in the public summary of the assessment report.
 Examples of commercially confidential information include financial data such as costs and income, and details relating to customers and/or suppliers.
 Data that affects personal privacy should also be confidential.
 Ongoing disputes (within or outside of a legal mechanism) can be considered as confidential information where disclosure could result in potential negative outcomes for all parties involved.
 However, affected stakeholders and those seeking resolution to conflict should have access to relevant information.

-1.1 (Continued)

 Examples of information where disclosure could result in potential negative environmental or social outcomes include information on sites of rare species where disclosure could increase the risk of hunting or capture for trade, or sacred sites which a community wishes to maintain as private.
 The unit of certification should ensure that sufficient objective evidence exists to demonstrate that the level of measuring and monitoring of the management plan, and information, is appropriate and made available.
 For 1.1.5: Applicable data privacy laws should be considered in the gathering, storage, use and distribution and publication of personal information.

-The following documents should be available at the unit of certification (but not necessarily limited to) upon request:

-- Land titles/user rights (Criterion 4.4) - Occupational health and safety plans (Criterion 3.6) - Plans and impact assessments relating to environmental and social impacts (Criterion 3.4) - HCV & HCS documentation (Criterion 7.12) - Pollution prevention and reduction plans (Criterion 7.10) - Details of complaints and grievances (Criterion 4.2) - Negotiation procedures (Criterion 4.6) - Continuous improvement plans (Criterion 3.2) - Public summary of certification assessment report - Human Rights Policy (Criterion 4.1)
+The following documents should be available at the unit of certification (but not necessarily limited to) upon request: Land titles/user rights (Criterion 4.4) Occupational health and safety plans (Criterion 3.6) Plans and impact assessments relating to environmental and social impacts (Criterion 3.4)

-Criterion (new) Guidance 1.2 All levels of the operations will include contractors (e.g. those involved in security).
-The policy should include as a minimum: A respect for fair conduct of business; A prohibition of all forms of corruption, bribery and fraudulent use of funds and resources; A proper disclosure of information in accordance with applicable regulations and accepted industry practices.
-The policy should be set within the framework of the UN Convention Against Corruption, in particular Article 12.
+Roundtable on Su stainable Palm Oil HCV & HCS documentation (Criterion 7.12) Pollution prevention and reduction plans (Criterion 7.10) Details of complaints and grievances (Criterion 4.2) Negotiation procedures (Criterion 4.6) Continuous improvement plans (Criterion 3.2) Public summary of certification assessment report Human Rights Policy (Criterion 4.1) 1.2 All levels of the operations will include contractors (e.g. those involved in security).
+The policy should include as a minimum: A respect for fair conduct of business A prohibition of all forms of corruption, bribery and fraudulent use of funds and resources A proper disclosure of information in accordance with applicable regulations and accepted industry practices The malinus haveled be and within the form according to the UNI Company of the Co The policy should be set within the framework of the UN Convention Against Corruption, in particular Article 12.
+Article 12.
 The policy should cover elements such as: bribery; facilitation payments; guidance and procedure for gifts and hospitality; disclosure of political contributions; guidelines for charitable donations and sponsorships; respect for fair conduct of business; proper disclosure of information in accordance with applicable regulations and accepted industry practices; compliance with existing anti-corruption legislation.
 Commitment to company ethical policies is incorporated in all service contracts.
 There are due diligence procedures in place for the selection and contracting of recruitment agencies and labour intermediaries or suppliers.
 Unethical conduct includes: charging fees to workers, recovering cost of recruitment and transportation against workers' wages, receiving gifts and commissions from labour intermediaries or suppliers.